Policy of Nondiscrimination

 - Meet any additional admission requirements as specified by the program for which application is being made.
 Specific admission requirements for each graduate program are found in the individual program sections of this catalog.

-For additional information, please contact the Degree Completion and Graduate Admissions Office at 610-361-5208.
+For additional information, please contact the Graduate and Adult Admissions Office at 610-361-5208.

 Neumann University encourages the admission of qualified students from foreign countries in accordance with the following procedures:

-- Submit the Graduate Student Application for Admission online through the Neumann web site at www.neumann.edu/apply
+- Submit the Graduate Student Application for Admission to the Office of Admissions.

 - College-level course work completed at duly recognized higher education institutions outside of the United States may also be presented for possible transfer credit acceptance.
-Applicants who wish to have these completed credits considered for transfer acceptance by Neumann University must have their foreign transcripts evaluated by an international evaluation service.
-A professional course by course evaluation of all academic work (college/university) completed outside of the United States by an independent or NACES approved organization must be submitted.
+Applicants who wish to have these completed credits considered for transfer acceptance by Neumann University must have their foreign transcripts evaluated by an international evaluation service recognized by the National Association of Credential Evaluation Services (NACES).
+A complete list of NACES member evaluators is available at: http://www.naces.org/members.htm.
+The evaluation service must provide Neumann University with a course-to-course assessment which identifies United States college-level course equivalencies.
 All costs for these evaluations are to be paid by the student.
 Neumann University agrees to accept these evaluated credit recommendations and to apply those credits to the student’s academic program, as applicable.
 The sole exception to this evaluation process would be for those foreign institutions with which Neumann University has previously established articulation agreements.
 For additional information, please contact either the appropriate Division Dean or the Admissions Office.

 *The Physical Therapy Program requires a minimum overall score of 89, with a minimum score of 26 on the verbal subtest on the Internet-based TOEFL or its equivalent on either the computer-based or paper and pencil test.
 This test is required for students from a non-English speaking country or for whom English is a second language.